 It is a well-known fact HGH is produced by the body, and as an individual grows older the production begins to slow.
-Unfortunately, when this happens most individuals don’t really know what is going on, but the body will be going through horrible changes that leaves this individual in turmoil.
+Unfortunately, when this happens most individuals don’t really know what is going on, but the body will be going through horrible changes that leave this individual in turmoil.
 With all of this being said, you might even be surprised to learn that both children and adults can be diagnosed with this horrible condition.
 In fact, more and more children are being diagnosed with this condition every year and this is why it is imperative to make sure that you know exactly how to test for HGH deficiency.

 What Exactly Does HGH Do In The Body?